a-flyleaf/ygbtdm/scenes.md

 - Joce ditches the military shirt outfit after this.
 It's bloodstained to hell anyway.

 ## 9
-An unspecified amount of time later (probably like a day or two?), Kay Lin blearily comes to; Joce is resting nearby, as she apparently does a lot.
+An unspecified amount of time later (probably like a day or two?), Kay Lin wakes up; Joce is resting nearby, as she apparently does a lot.
 Kay Lin immediately gets worked up, though it physically hurts.

 The alliance, which at this point is smaller and constitutes a majority of remaining players (rabbits have picked off quite a few in the interim, especially loners), has offered the duo refuge.
 More specifically, current leader WR has; others' opinions vary (if they have any at all), though Joce has managed to make small talk with the local medic/s.
 (Her own sprain has also been bandaged up.)